 Trinity School is committed to enrolling a diverse, motivated and capable community of learners.
 Our financial-aid program, supported by our endowment and by scholarship resources, has the goal of making a Trinity School education available to as many students as possible.

 Below are some frequently asked questions about financial aid.
-Contact Dan Brewer, the director of financial aid, with additional questions: 574-234-5088, ext.
-130 or email@example.com.
+Contact Mark Hoover, the school administrator, with additional questions: 574-234-5088, ext.
+235 or email@example.com.

 Does Trinity School provide any financial aid?

 Yes.
 Trinity School has a need-based program that is available to new and returning students.
 Aid is given in the form of tuition grants and grants from a tax credit scholarship granting organization called the Sagamore Institute.
 These grants do not need to be repaid.